coderangerdan/hashlibpp-for-Marmalade/README.md

 Original project home page is: http://hashlib2plus.sourceforge.net/

-Add HashLib++ to your project as a subproject by modifying your project mkb file:
+Copy to the HashLibPP folder to your Marmalade\Modules folder, then add HashLib++ to your project as a subproject by modifying your project mkb file:

     subprojects
     {